-We have years of experience helping nurse professionals like you keep their license.
+We're experienced in helping nurse professionals like you keep their nurse's license.

 Being unable to practice nursing safely due to use of drugs, alcohol, or possession of those substances for other than a legitimate purpose is considered under the Florida law a violation of the Nurse Practice Act and can result in disciplinary action taken against a nurse’s license by the Florida Board of Nursing.